GruppenIT/SamurEye/replit.md

 # SamurEye MVP - Breach & Attack Simulation Platform

 ## Overview
-SamurEye is a cloud-based Breach & Attack Simulation (BAS) platform designed for small to medium enterprises (SMEs) in Brazil.
-Its primary purpose is to provide attack surface validation, threat intelligence, and security testing capabilities.
-The platform uses a cloud-based frontend and edge collectors to orchestrate security testing journeys with tools like Nmap and Nuclei.
-SamurEye aims to automate the discovery of vulnerabilities, test EDR/AV solutions, monitor Active Directory hygiene, and validate an organization's security posture.
+SamurEye is a cloud-based Breach & Attack Simulation (BAS) platform for SMEs in Brazil.
+It provides attack surface validation, threat intelligence, and security testing capabilities.
+The platform automates vulnerability discovery, tests EDR/AV solutions, monitors Active Directory hygiene, and validates security posture using a cloud-based frontend and edge collectors to orchestrate security testing with tools like Nmap and Nuclei.

 ## User Preferences
 Preferred communication style: Simple, everyday language.